Edwardius/ed-eddy-edward-braindump/content/Psychology and the Mind/Neurons and Neural Cells.md

 - **Efferent axons**: carry signals _away_ from a region.
 - **Afferent axons**: carry signals _toward_ a region.
 ## **Glia**
-Not just “support cells” — glia have crucial active roles.
+Not just "support cells" — glia have crucial active roles.
 ### 1. **Astrocytes**
 - Form part of the **blood-brain barrier** (BBB).
     - Tight junctions in capillaries restrict entry of molecules.